EverfreeNW/EFNW2018-archive/README.md

 | ````feed.xml```` | RSS feed for blog posts. |
 | ````robots.txt```` | Bot access settings, please change before deploying to production. |

+NOTE: The code used to generate the schedule, vendors, and transaction pages are not open source, so HTML outputs are used instead.
+We hope to change that in a future year.

 ### Running the site locally

 Make sure you have `ruby` and `bundler` installed, then...